automatisch/automatisch/packages/docs/pages/apps/google-sheets/triggers.md

 favicon: /favicons/google-sheets.svg
 items:
   - name: New spreadsheets
-    desc: Triggers when you create a new spreadsheet
+    desc: Triggers when you create a new spreadsheet.
   - name: New worksheets
-    desc: Triggers when you create a new worksheet in a spreadsheet
+    desc: Triggers when you create a new worksheet in a spreadsheet.
   - name: New spreadsheet rows
-    desc: Triggers when a new row is added to the bottom of a spreadsheet
+    desc: Triggers when a new row is added to the bottom of a spreadsheet.
 ---

 <script setup>